cwoac/IVFDF2021/_events/hurdy_gurdy.markdown

 You can download a tunebook [here](/assets/hurdy_gurdy_101_tunebook.pdf)

-Playing along can be on any instrument (including rhythm instruments) [Here](https://www.youtube.com/playlist?list=PLsQO55Hodd6mFkQKKy6hm8tdAimL7qPGf) is a playlist to get inspired!
+Playing along can be on any instrument (including rhythm instruments).

+[Here](https://www.youtube.com/playlist?list=PLsQO55Hodd6mFkQKKy6hm8tdAimL7qPGf) is a playlist to get inspired!

 WARNING: the workshop will include rhythmic buzzing noises which some people may find overwhelming